 PPC-19

-Charger shows 'Isolation Fault' or 'Insulation Error', charging disabled
+Charger displays 'Isolation Fault' or 'Insulation Error', and charging is disabled.

 Advertisements